 - Internal recorder

-Below, please take a look at some of the best-selling digital pianos currently available on Amazon, and then see how well they compare to both the Kawai ES-100 and Yamaha P-115:
+Below, please take a look at some of the best-selling digital pianos currently available online, and then see how well they compare to both the Kawai ES-100 and Yamaha P-115:

 The dimensions of the Kawai ES-100 differ only slightly from Yamaha’s P-115.
 The Yamaha P-115 is taller by less than an inch, and wider by about the same.
 This should of course never be the ultimate deciding factor between pianos, but we felt it was worth noting.